Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 For example, if Jen Smith starts a jewelry making business and doesn’t want to operate under a specific business name, she doesn’t have to register.
 If Jen decides to name her business Jen’s Jewelry, she will need to register.

 A corporation and Limited Liability Company won’t typically register for a Louisiana DBA since a unique entity name is created during the entity formation process.
 However, some will want to register for a DBA if they have another business or brand name they want to operate in addition to the legal name of the business.
-This can allow multiple businesses to operate with the liability protection of a Louisiana corporation or Limited Liability Company without having to form another entity.
+This can allow multiple businesses to operate with the liability protection of a Louisiana corporation or Limited Liability Company without forming another entity.

 Steps to Register a Louisiana Trade Name